 Since then, Round Square Schools have worked on projects in Ladakh, Kenya, Romania, Guatemala and Cambodia helping communities in need and allowing young people from around the globe to grow and develop important life-long skills.

-Each year Round Square host two unique service projects for 50 students from Round Square Schools.
+Each year Round Square host two or three unique service projects for around 50 students from Round Square Schools.
 The projects take place every year in July and December and run (on average) for two weeks.
 Next year for the first time in March/April the Tanzania project is also being run.

 Please contact me via Email if you have any problems accessing this or if you wish to discuss the programs further.